yerikim/blog/_posts/2014-12-15-Mapped Together.md

 ---
 layout: post
-title: Bridging the Current Map to My New Concept Map
+title: Bridging the Current, Traditional Map to My New Concept Map
 ---

 {{ page.title }}